-Professor Nilay Shah, Head of Chemical Engineering, Chair
+Professor Nilay Shah, Professor of Process Systems Engineering

 Paul Brown, Mechanical Instrumentation Workshop Manager, Department of Physics

-Professor Edwin Chilvers, Head of National Heart & Lung Institute
+Professor Edwin Chilvers, Head of the National Heart & Lung Institute

-Professor Liz Lightstone, Consul (Clinical), Faculty of Medicine
+Professor Liz Lightstone, Consul (Clinical) for the Faculty of Medicine

-Dr Wayne Mitchell, Senior Teaching Fellow, Department of Immunology and Inflammation
+Dr Wayne Mitchell, Senior Teaching Fellow, Immunology and Inflammation

 Professor Sir Tejinder Virdee, Professor of Physics

-Professor Stephen Curry, Assistant Provost (Equality, Diversity & Inclusion)
+Professor Stephen Curry, Assistant Provost (Equality, Diversity and Inclusion)

 Dr Caroline Bressey, Reader in Cultural and Historical Geography, University College London